MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 With the report extension object, you can extend existing report objects, similar to how you extend tables and pages.
 With report extensions, you can extend an existing report by:

-- Adding fields to the existing report dataset
+- Adding columns to existing dataitems in the report dataset
-- Adding new datasets
+- Adding new dataitems
 - Adding trigger implementations
 - Adding to request pages
-- Modifying columns
-- Modifying the report layout to reflect the new fields that are added with an extension
+- Adding to a new report layout to reflect the new fields that are added with an extension
-- Changing the layout of an existing report to add a custom report layout to the extension

 For a report to be extended, the `Extensible` property must be set to `true`.
 This is the default value, which means that reports by default can be extended, unless they explicitly have the `Extensible` property set to `false`.
 For more information, see [Extensible Property](properties/devenv-extensible-property.md).